Ambrose A. Martin

 Ambrose A. Martin (October 13, 1851 – January 1, 1934), was a 19th-century Boston, Massachusetts yacht and boat shipbuilder.
 He built the Ambrose A. Martin shipyard in 1882 at Jeffries Point, East Boston, where he built many notable Boston yachts and schooners.
 Martin died in Boston in 1934.

 Early life

 Ambrose A. Martin was born on October 13, 1851 Boston, Massachusetts.
 He was the son of Elbridge Gerry Martin (1815-1873), born in Essex, Massachusetts, and Rebecca Homan Dixey (1816-1852).
-Ambrose married Lucy Anna Beadle on March 12, 1876, in Boston and had three children.
+Ambrose married Lucy Anna Beadle on March 12, 1876.
 His father and son were both pilots.
 His grandfather, Captain Ambrose B. Martin (1773-1851) was Master of the two-masted Marblehead, Massachusetts schooner Raven.
 A set of ceramic dinner plates were made, in 1796, bearing a portrait of the vessel.

 Career

 Ambrose A. Martin started a shipbuilding business in Boston, Massachusetts in 1882.
 He specialized in building yachts and schooners, carpentry and caulking, marine railway, repairing and painting.
 His shipyard was at Jeffries Point at the foot of Everett Street, East Boston.

 On January 9, 1887, Martin was elected on the executive committee of the Hull Yacht Club at Parker House, in Hull, Massachusetts.
 He became director and secretary of the Jeffries Yacht Club at the Maverick House, East Boston, in February 1888.
 Martin was a judge at many of the Boston held regattas.
 On August 11, 1889, at the annual Jeffries Yacht Club Regatta, which was a race of nine miles out to Apple Island.

 Martin was the commodore on the Edward Burgess designed fisherman schooner Nellie Dixon and was at her launch on March 2, 1889, at East Boston.